 To understand exactly how convolution reverberation works, we will examine the convolution formula (the mathematics), and then visualize all this.
 We first interpret the sounds with discrete values sampled in time.
 The sound waves, which are continuous, are converted to discrete amplitude values (quantization) at regular time intervals (sampling rate) by the computer, resulting in a sequence of numbers.
 A sound source, now in digital form, would look like this: (0,3,15,512,-241,-235, etc..
 Let us call this sequence e (excitation) and one of its values as e[k], where k means that we are talking about the k-th sample value.
-We start counting k from zero, so for example, e[k=0] or simply e[0] equals to e[0]0 in our case, while e[1]=31, etc..
-Now let us interpret the Room Impulse Response the same way and call it e[0]1 w (from the name 'weight function').
-The reverberated result (the response) would be called e[0]2.
+We start counting k from zero, so for example, e[k=0] or simply e[0] equals to e[0]0 in our case, while e[1]=3, etc..
+Now let us interpret the Room Impulse Response the same way and call it e[0]1.
 Now the convolution formula is the summation of the excitation values multiplied by the shifted values of the impulse response: